-You’ve designed something magical, and our customers can’t wait to print it.
-Thoughtful designers like you make it incredibly easy for your customers to print and assemble designs by creating step-by-step assembly instructions for them to follow.
+You’ve designed something magical, and our creators can’t wait to print it.
+Thoughtful designers like you make it easy to print and assemble designs by creating step-by-step assembly instructions.

 How do I know if I need to provide instructions?

-Before you start, you may want to look at these examples of well-written instructions.
+Before you start, check out these examples of well-written instructions:

-To see the instructions of a design, you will first need to add it to your Dashboard.
-Then open the design, and the instructions will be in a window on the right.
+To see instructions, you will first need to add the design to your Dashboard.
+Then open the design, and the instructions will appear in a window on the right.

 What you’ll need